Urgent Care vs Your Primary Physician

 Determining whether urgent care can serve as primary care is a common inquiry in the healthcare field.
 Urgent care facilities and primary care facilities each have their own set of benefits and advantages – but can one truly replace the other?
 Both of these medical service providers serve complementary but distinct roles when it comes to maintaining your overall health, and it is important to know when to choose one as opposed to the other.

 The Benefits of Primary Care

-Your primary care physician or, PCP for short, plays an important and longstanding role in your health.
+Your primary care physician or, PCP for short, plays an important and long-standing role in your health.
 PCP’s typically have a longstanding relationship with their patients.
-They are well versed in their patient’s medical history and as such, are quite familiar with the patient’s past ailments and treatments and more intuned to their specific medical needs.
+They are well versed in their patient’s medical history and as such, are quite familiar with the patient’s past ailments and treatments and more attuned to their specific medical needs.
 These are doctors you see on a regular basis and can expect them to have a clear sense of your wellbeing over the long run.

-Primary care physicians have broad medical knowledge enabling them to have a holistic view of the patient’s medical well-being.
+Primary care physicians are usually MDs and have broad medical knowledge, enabling them to have a holistic view of the patient’s medical well-being.
 These doctors perform routine check-ups and other forms of preventative medicine in addition to treating chronic illnesses such as diabetes or high blood pressure.
 If you are looking to seek treatment for a chronic condition or illness that requires more than one doctor visit for care, it is recommended that you visit your primary care physician rather than an urgent care facility.

 The Benefits of Urgent Care

-Urgent care facilities typically have the same staff as primary care; licensed general practitioners, nurses, and supporting teams, all there to help you in the same ways.
+Urgent care facilities typically have the same staff as primary care: licensed general practitioners, nurses, and supporting teams, all there to help you in the same ways.
 However, the main aspect where urgent care differs (and excels) is its flexibility and ability to attend to patients much more quickly than at a doctor’s office.
 Patients can stop by an urgent care clinic at a moment’s notice – appointments are never necessary, unlike most primary care clinics.
 Urgent care walk-in clinics purposefully have extended hours of operation and – some urgent care clinics are even open 24/7 – making them both highly accessible and ultra-convenient whenever a medical issue arises.

 While time is usually the most significant factor in determining whether to go to urgent care or primary care, for others, the cost can be an intimidating circumstance that makes one shy away from one of the other.
-Primary care physicians have a reputation for being more affordable due to their ties with insurance providers and healthcare network.
+Primary care physicians have a reputation for being more affordable due to their ties with insurance providers and healthcare networks.
 However, many urgent care facilities accept insurance and offer competitive rates for those without coverage.
 UrgentMED accepts a wide network of different insurance policies and guarantees affordable rates for individuals or families that are currently uninsured.